vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/030/17_udvRha_raxaH.md

 +++
 salalū́ka- is yet another peculiar word that brings our interpr. to a standstill.

 The current standard interpr. is “indulgence, patience” vel sim.
-(Ge [/WG] “Nachsicht”).
+(Geldner [/WG] “Nachsicht”).
 I do not understand where such a meaning would come from.

 Mayrhofer (KEWA s.v.) suggests √sṛ in the meaning ‘sich erstrecken’, but the semantic channel from one to the other seems blocked to me.
 Although a deriv. from √sṛ seems likely, a more literal sense of that root, ‘run, flow’, provides better sense.